hdfiresky/Dramaverse/COMPONENTS.md

 -   **`App.tsx`**
     -   **Role**: The main application container.
 It orchestrates all custom hooks, derives the application's state from the current URL, and renders the appropriate view and modals.
     -   **Key Logic**: Contains all handler functions that trigger navigation and state changes by updating the URL.
+Manages on-demand data fetching for modals.

 -   **`HomePage.tsx`**
     -   **Role**: Renders the main discovery page, including the search bar, filter controls, drama grid, and pagination.
     -   **Key Props**: Receives all its data and state (dramas, currentPage, etc.) from `App.tsx`, which is derived from the URL.

 -   **`MyListPage.tsx`**
     -   **Role**: Renders the personalized user lists for logged-in users.
 Its visibility is controlled by the URL path.
+It now uses the `useDramaDetails` hook to fetch its own data in backend mode.
     -   **Key Props**: `userData`, `onSelectDrama`.

 ### Core UI Elements